Hyde, a Republican, was the representative for Illinois’s 6th congressional district from 1975 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hyde is shown as a purple triangle. (analysis methodology)
+Hyde is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hyde was the primary sponsor of 28 bills that were enacted.
 The most recent include:

 - H.R.
 5682 (109th): Henry J. Hyde United States and India Nuclear Cooperation Promotion Act of 2006

 - H.R.
 3127 (109th): Darfur Peace and Accountability Act of 2006